-Asbestos roof encapsulation in Peterborough is usually a question of arithmetic.
-Removal of an asbestos cement roof means controlled stripping, hazardous waste disposal and a brand new roof on top of it all, often with the building empty while it happens.
-Encapsulation, where the sheets are still sound, means none of those things.
-The catch is in that phrase, where the sheets are still sound, and it is the catch this page deals with honestly.
+Asbestos roof encapsulation in Peterborough usually comes down to simple arithmetic.
+Stripping an asbestos cement roof means controlled removal, hazardous waste disposal and then a whole new roof, often while your building sits empty.
+Encapsulation, where the sheets are still sound, bypasses all of that.
+The trick is that phrase: “where the sheets are still sound.”
+Our survey is there to tell you if yours are.

 The roofs we see around Peterborough

-Peterborough’s post-war growth left it with a deep stock of industrial and distribution buildings, and the older units among them, along with workshops, depots and the farm buildings of the surrounding Fens, commonly carry profiled asbestos cement sheeting from the 1960s to the 1980s.
-The material has lasted better than anyone expected, but it does not last forever.
-Weathering erodes the cement, the surface turns porous and chalky, moss takes over the north slopes, and fibre release slowly increases as the matrix breaks down.
-A roof in that state is not an emergency, but it is a liability the law expects you to manage.
+Peterborough’s growth after the war left it with a lot of industrial and distribution buildings.
+The older ones, along with workshops, depots and farm buildings out in the Fens, often have profiled asbestos cement sheeting from the 1960s to the 1980s.
+The material has lasted better than anyone expected, but it doesn’t last forever.
+The cement erodes, the surface gets porous and chalky, moss takes over the north-facing slopes, and fibre release slowly increases as the matrix breaks down.
+A roof in that state isn’t an emergency, but it is a liability the law expects you to manage.

 What the duty to manage requires

-Under the Control of Asbestos Regulations 2012, the person who controls the maintenance of a non-domestic building must identify asbestos-containing materials, assess their condition and manage the risk through a written plan that is kept up to date.
-Removal is one way to discharge that duty; managing the material in place is another, and for asbestos cement in fair condition it is the route HSE guidance generally supports.
-Encapsulation strengthens the in-place option because it stops the deterioration you would otherwise just be recording at each re-inspection.
+The Control of Asbestos Regulations 2012 says that whoever controls maintenance for a non-domestic building has to identify asbestos-containing materials, check their condition, and manage the risk with a written plan that stays up to date.
+Removal is one way to tick that box; managing the material in place is another.
+For asbestos cement in decent nick, HSE guidance generally backs that second option.
+Encapsulation strengthens that ‘in-place’ route because it stops the deterioration you’d otherwise just be logging at every re-inspection.

 How the coating system goes on

 Preparation is most of the job.
-The roof is cleaned using controlled, non-abrasive methods, because blasting or aggressive washing would release the very fibres the work is meant to contain.
-Growth is treated, minor defects and loose fixings are made good, fragile roof lights are managed safely, and the encapsulant coating is then applied to the manufacturer’s specification.
-The finished system seals the surface, sheds water properly and holds the remaining fibre risk inside a maintained coating.
-Work proceeds from outside the building, so warehousing and production beneath can usually continue.
+We clean the roof using controlled, non-abrasive methods, because blasting or aggressive washing would kick up the very fibres we’re trying to contain.
+We treat any growth, sort out minor defects and loose fixings, safely manage fragile roof lights, then apply the encapsulant coating to the manufacturer’s spec.
+The finished system seals the surface, sheds water properly and locks the remaining fibre risk inside a maintained coating.
+We work from outside the building, so your warehousing and production can usually keep going underneath.

 The signs that point to removal instead

-We will not specify encapsulation where the roof cannot honestly take it.
-These are the findings that push our recommendation towards removal:
+We won’t recommend encapsulation if a roof honestly can’t take it.
+These are the things that make us lean towards removal:

 - Widespread cracking, holing or patch repairs across the roof area